“Nothing is so fatiguing as the eternal hanging on of an uncompleted task.” William James

 My name, Bassam, means: the smiling one.
 I feel like I couldn’t have a better fitting name.
 Well, other than one that meant, “Leave no burrito behind.”

 I coach entrepreneurs and not-so-preneurs on not only how to finish for finishing’s sake, but how to have the mindset to do it all over again, each and every day.
 I’m the author of The Accountability Effect: The Book Your Excuses Don’t Want You To Read, the creator of the online course: Ready.
 Set.
 Finish., and a co-founder of the 5-day international workshop + adventure for aspiring entrepreneurs (that’s a mouthful), called The Ignition Lab.
 I, or my work, has been featured in Forbes, Young Entrepreneur, Life Reimagined and many other outlets.
 I’ve spoken at numerous universities around the country and at the 1-month accelerator, The Bold Academy.
-An explora-preneur at heart, I’ve also traveled to 47 countries, having had such absurd experiences as getting to Everest Base Camp, convincing Fidel Castro to sign my passport, and being hunted by a pig-tailed macaque in the jungles of Borneo (Long stories.
+An explora-preneur at heart, I’ve also traveled to 50 countries, having had such absurd experiences as getting to Everest Base Camp and the summit of Mt.
+Kilimanjaro, convincing Fidel Castro to sign my passport, and being hunted by a pig-tailed macaque in the jungles of Borneo (Long stories.
 We’ll need some Scotch for those.)